foxoman/zed-nim/README.md

 - Language Server Support: https://github.com/nim-lang/langserver

 # Install,
-Nim support is officially added to zed editor via this extension, Search the zed extension by searching for nim and installing it.
+Nim support has been officially integrated into the Zed editor through this extension.
+To enable it, search for "Nim" in the Zed extensions and install it.

 ![image](https://github.com/user-attachments/assets/11009e16-1c61-49a7-a9eb-77d3aaeb9724)